karllhughes/personal-blog-5/_posts/2025-10-27-working-hours.md

 ---
 layout: post
 title: "Startup Working Hours: Burnout, Pacing, and Hustle Culture"
-date: 2020-12-16
+date: 2025-10-27
 img: /assets/img/startup-working-hours.png
 categories:
   - Entrepreneurship
 ---

-When I joined my first startup almost ten years ago, most of the prevailing wisdom about startups said that you should be ready for an 80-hour per week grind.
-So, I made it my mission to work longer and harder than anyone else on the path to success.
+When I joined my first startup 15 years ago, the prevailing wisdom said that you should be ready for an 80-hour per week grind.

+And now, in 2025, the talk around startups is all about the [9-9-6 work week (ie: the 80-hour per week grind)](https://www.wired.com/story/silicon-valley-china-996-work-schedule/).

+The more things change, the more things stay the same.

-At that time, I didn't have a family, significant other, or many hobbies outside of work, plus I liked my job, so it was relatively easy to put in long hours and work weekends.
-While I did a lot of tasks in those early days, looking back, I realize that _I didn't actually accomplish much._
+Anyway, back when I joined my first startup, I was right out of college.
+I didn't have a family, significant other, or hobbies outside of work.
+I liked my job, plus I didn't have a mature personal network or any understanding of leverage,  so it was relatively easy to put in long hours and work weekends.
+While I certainly did a lot of tasks and learned a lot of skills in those early days, looking back, I realize that _I didn't actually accomplish much._

-After working for three early-stage startups and [founding my own in 2020](https://www.karllhughes.com/posts/cto-writer), I've talked to countless founders about startup hours, pacing, burnout, and hustling.
-I've since seen a lot of founders fall into the trap of working more hours instead of working smarter, so in this post, I'll give you my perspective on why this happens.
-Finally, I'll share a few things that I've learned about maintaining balance in a startup from both an employee's and founder's perspective.
+After working for three early-stage startups, [founding my own in 2020](https://www.karllhughes.com/posts/cto-writer), and [buying a second company](https://www.karllhughes.com/posts/acquiring-tpc) in 2022, I've talked to countless founders about startup hours, pacing, burnout, and hustling, and honestly, they almost all make the same shortsighted tradeoffs as I did.

+While hard work is inevitable in entrepreneurial ventures, it's not always the shortest path to success.
+In fact, it often leads to distracting side effects (broken personal relationships, anxiety, health issues) that detract from your ability to do hard things in the long-run.
+In this post, I'll share more about the limitations to working more hours and some of the things I've learned about maintaining balance in a startup from both an employee's and founder's perspective.

 ## "Typical" Startup Hours
 One of the challenging things about [joining a startup](/posts/working-at-startup) is that there are rarely "typical" work hours.
 Some startups expect employees to be in the office from 8 am to 8 pm every day and answer emails on the weekend, while others might allow complete flexibility with very little concern over hours worked.

 **While it's [a myth that every startup requires you to work overtime every week](https://www.karllhughes.com/posts/myths-working-engineer-startup), most startup employees put in 50-60 hours per week, and many founders put in 60-100 per week.**

-The problem with long hours is that they're counterproductive:
+But, the problem with long hours is that they're counterproductive:

 > "John Pencavel found that productivity per hour declines sharply when a person works more than 50 hours a week.
 After 55 hours, productivity drops so much that putting in any more hours would be pointless.
 And, those who work up to 70 hours a week are only getting the same amount of work done as those who put in the 55 hours." - [CNBC Report on Standford Productivity Study](https://www.cnbc.com/2019/03/20/stanford-study-longer-hours-doesnt-make-you-more-productive-heres-how-to-get-more-done-by-doing-less.html)

 [<img src="https://i.imgur.com/Vn2qohv.jpg" style="width: 240px; float: right; margin-left: 10px;" alt="Bored and Brilliant book cover" />](https://amzn.to/2WjbkL5)

-Your body ultimately needs sleep, food, relaxation, and [_even boredom_](https://www.gq.com/story/how-and-why-you-should-be-bored) to function properly.
+Your body needs sleep, food, relaxation, and [_even boredom_](https://www.gq.com/story/how-and-why-you-should-be-bored) to function properly.
 This is especially true for those of us who do [high-concentration, creative work](https://www.wired.com/story/eight-hour-workday-is-a-lie/) (like writing, programming, and strategic thinking).

-One of my favorite reads in 2019 was _[Bored and Brilliant](https://amzn.to/2WjbkL5)_ because it reminded me of the need to put down my phone and just think every once in a while.
+A few years back, I ran across _[Bored and Brilliant](https://amzn.to/2WjbkL5)_, and it led me down the path of examining my own perceived productivity.
+It reminded me of the need to put down my phone and just *think* every once in a while.
 Regular introspection leads to clarity, focus, and prioritization that is extremely valuable as a startup founder.

 _Looking for more good startup books?
 I've listed [a few dozen of my favorites here](/posts/startup-books)._